panglesd/slipshow/docs/figures-bit-by-bit.rst

 Using a carousel
 ================

-The other options is to have one image file per version of the figure, and use a carousel.
-The images need to be of the same dimension.
+The other option is to create a separate image for each version of the figure you want to show, and use a carousel to switch between them.
+The images need to have the same dimensions.

 .. code-block::